When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Introduction

 \section{Introduction}

-The deployment of Large Language Models (LLMs) in production applications has accelerated dramatically.
-Organizations now use LLMs for customer support, document summarization, code generation, knowledge retrieval, and countless other tasks.
-Yet evaluating these systems remains surprisingly difficult.
+Large Language Models (LLMs) are now widely deployed in production applications.
+Organizations use LLMs for customer support, document summarization, code generation, knowledge retrieval, and other text and decision-support tasks.
+Yet evaluating these systems remains difficult in practice.
 Traditional software testing, which assumes deterministic outputs for given inputs, does not translate directly to LLM-powered applications.